-- Assessments provide data that track the progress of individual students and match provisions to their needs. - The SEND department meet monthly to discuss the progress of students and address any concerns. - Teachers and Teaching Assistants meet regularly through department meetings and Heads of Department meet at Curriculum board to discuss students' progress, attainment and intervention. - At the end of each term, data is inputted by class teachers and analysed, in order to track progress.
+- Assessments provide data that track the progress of individual students and match provisions to their needs. - The SEND department meet weekly to discuss the progress of students and address any concerns. - Teachers and Assistant teachers meet regularly through department meetings and Heads of Department meet at Curriculum board to discuss students' progress, attainment and intervention.
+SENDCO meets each year Head and Year Group coordinator each term to discuss progress. - At the end of each term, data is inputted by class teachers and analysed, in order to track progress.
 Results from this are tracked and reviewed to ensure that the provision in place to support students' needs is effective.
 To support with these tests, where appropriate, special access arrangements are made depending on students' needs.
+Interventions are recorded and evaluated to track progress.